dgasaway/towebm/README.rst

     Transcodes audio or video files to Vorbis_ audio in an Ogg_ container.

 ``toflac``
-    Transcodes audio or video files to FLAC_ audio in the native container.
+    Transcodes audio or video files to FLAC_ audio in the native or Ogg_ container.

+``tomp3``
+    Transcodes audio or video files to VBR MP3_ audio in the native container.

 ``ffcat``
     Concatenates multiple files of the same resolution and codec to a single file.
-Most usefeul when ``towebm`` has produced multiple output files as edits of a single source file.
+Most usefeul when ``towebm`` or ``toav1`` have produced multiple output files as edits of a single source file.

 Usage
 =====